 Why is this medication prescribed?

-Diclofenac topical gel (Voltaren) is used to relieve pain from osteoarthritis (arthritis caused by a breakdown of the lining of the joints) in certain joints such as those of the knees, ankles, feet, elbows, wrists, and hands.
-Diclofenac topical liquid (Pennsaid) is used to relieve osteoarthritis pain in the knees.
+Nonprescription (over-the-counter) diclofenac topical gel (Voltaren Arthritis Pain) is used to relieve pain from arthritis in certain joints such as those of the knees, ankles, feet, elbows, wrists, and hands.
+Prescription diclofenac topical solution (Pennsaid) is used to relieve osteoarthritis pain in the knees.
 Diclofenac is in a class of medications called nonsteroidal anti-inflammatory drugs (NSAIDs).
 It works by stopping the body's production of a substance that causes pain.

 Diclofenac is also available as a 3% gel (Solaraze; generic) that is applied to the skin to treat actinic keratosis (flat, scaly growths on the skin caused by too much sun exposure).
-This monograph only gives information about diclofenac gel (Voltaren) and liquid (Pennsaid) for osteoarthritis.
+This monograph only gives information about nonprescription diclofenac topical gel (Voltaren Arthritis Pain) for arthritis and prescription topical solution (Pennsaid) for osteoarthritis of the knee.
 If you are using diclofenac gel (Solaraze, generic) for actinic keratosis, read the monograph entitled diclofenac topical (actinic keratosis).

 How should this medicine be used?

-Topical diclofenac for osteoarthritis comes as gel (Voltaren) to apply to the affected skin area four times a day to treat arthritis pain.
-Topical diclofenac for osteoarthritis also comes as a 1.5% liquid (Pennsaid) to apply to the knee four times a day.
-Topical diclofenac for osteoarthritis also comes as a 2% liquid (Pennsaid) to apply to the knee twice a day.
-Apply diclofenac gel (Voltaren) or liquid (Pennsaid) at around the same time(s) every day.
+Prescription topical diclofenac comes as a 1.5% topical solution (liquid) to apply to the knee 4 times a day and as a 2% topical solution (Pennsaid) to apply to the knee 2 times a day.
+Nonprescription (over the counter) topical diclofenac comes as a 1% gel (Voltaren Arthritis Pain) to apply to up to 2 body areas (e.g., 1 knee and 1 ankle, 2 knees, 1 foot and 1 ankle, or 2 hands) 4 times daily for up to 21 days or as recommended by your doctor.
+Apply diclofenac gel (Voltaren Arthritis Pain) or topical solution (Pennsaid) at around the same time(s) every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
-Use topical diclofenac (Pennsaid, Voltaren) exactly as directed.
+Use topical diclofenac (Pennsaid, Voltaren Arthritis Pain) exactly as directed.
 Do not use more or less of it or use it more often or for a longer period of time than prescribed by your doctor.
-Do not apply the gel or liquid to any area of your body that your doctor did not tell you to treat.
+Do not apply the gel or topical solution to any area of your body that your doctor did not tell you to treat.

-Apply diclofenac gel (Voltaren) or liquid (Pennsaid) to clean, dry skin.
+Apply diclofenac gel (Voltaren Arthritis Pain) or topical solution (Pennsaid) to clean, dry skin.
 Do not apply the medication to skin that is broken, peeling, infected, swollen, or covered with a rash.

-Diclofenac gel (Voltaren) and liquid (Pennsaid) are only for use on the skin.
+Diclofenac gel (Voltaren Arthritis Pain) and topical solution (Pennsaid) are only for use on the skin.
 Be careful not to get the medication in your eyes, nose, or mouth.
 If you do get the medication in your eyes, rinse your eyes with plenty of water or saline.
 If your eye(s) are still irritated after one hour, call your doctor.

-After you apply diclofenac gel (Voltaren) or liquid (Pennsaid), you should not cover the treated area with any type of dressing or bandage and you should not apply heat to the area.
-You should not shower or bathe for at least 30 minutes after you apply the liquid (Pennsaid) and for at least 1 hour after you apply the gel (Voltaren).
-Do not cover the treated area with clothes or gloves for 10 minutes after you apply the gel (Voltaren), or until the liquid (Pennsaid) has dried if you are using the liquid.
+After you apply diclofenac gel (Voltaren Arthritis Pain) or topical solution (Pennsaid), you should not cover the treated area with any type of dressing or bandage and you should not apply heat to the area.
+You should not shower or bathe for at least 30 minutes after you apply the topical solution (Pennsaid) and for at least 1 hour after you apply the gel (Voltaren Arthritis Pain).
+Do not cover the treated area with clothes or gloves for 10 minutes after you apply the gel (Voltaren Arthritis Pain), or until the topical solution (Pennsaid) has dried if you are using the topical solution.

-To use topical diclofenac gel (Voltaren), follow these steps:
+To use topical diclofenac gel (Voltaren Arthritis Pain), follow these steps:

-- Before you use a new tube of diclofenac gel (Voltaren) for the first time, open the foil seal that covers the tube and then puncture the opening of the tube using the spiked top of the cap.
+- Before you use a new tube of diclofenac gel (Voltaren Arthritis Pain) for the first time, open the safety seal that covers the tube and then puncture the opening of the tube using the spiked top of the cap.
+Do not open the seal with scissors or sharp objects.

 - Using the lines on the dosing card as a guide, squeeze the correct amount of gel onto the dosing card evenly.
-Make sure the gel covers the entire area marked for your correct dose.
+Make sure the gel covers the entire area marked for your correct dose depending if it is for the upper (hand, wrist, elbow) or lower (foot, ankle, knee) body.
 Put the cap back on the tube.

-- Apply the gel to the directed skin areas, using the dosing card to help apply the gel to the skin.
+- Apply the gel to the directed skin areas, using the dosing card to help apply the gel to the skin to up to 2 body areas.
+Do not apply to more than 2 body areas.
 Use your hands to gently rub the gel into the skin.
 Make sure to cover the entire affected area with the gel.
+Do not apply in same area as any other product.

 - Hold the end of the dosing card with your fingertips, and rinse and dry the card.
 Store the dosing card until next use, out of reach of children.
 Do not share the dosing card with another person.